huyphan/wireguard-switch/README.md

 # wg-switch

-A simple utility command to switch between wireguard profiles.
+A simple CLI to switch between wireguard profiles.

 # Usage